KevSnaider/HumanitySucks/README.md

 ## Acknowledgments

 * Cards Against Humanity owners/creators for do this awesome game
-* Teachers for allowing me to make this game my end-of-year project
+* Teachers for allowing me to make this game my final course project